WUVT Staffheads Favorite Albums of 2025!!!

 Blood Orange - Essex Honey

-Label: RCA/Domino Genre: Atmospheric Alt-Pop Reviewed by: Hayden Swenson
+Genre: Atmospheric Alt-Pop

 Downtempo pop drawing influence from R&B and the smoother, jazzier side of 80s pop.
 Ethereal production and stripped-back instrumentation give the album a nocturnal, dream-like atmosphere.
 Many tracks feature at least one guest artist, including some big names like Lorde and Caroline Polachek.
 There is a nice diversity to the sound here; Track 4 features a DnB beat and 11 borders on Sarah Records-style jangle pop.
 Play this when you need to cool things down a little.